Umeshbhagwat/Tip_Calculator_Project/README.md

 ----
 * Example -
 ---
-* we use animation feature in our website make interactive and attractive.
+* we use CSS-5 feature in our website make interactive and attractive.
 * Example -
 ```python